Insolvent town exposes gulf between EU dreams and reality

 The country has so far secured only a fifth.

-Roughly one in two mayors that have tapped funds were penalised later for various irregularities.
+Roughly one in two mayors that have tapped funds were penalized later for various irregularities.
 The European Commission briefly blocked funds last year.

 "There is reluctance to talk about European funds given that it is not simple to tap them, it is not simple to implement projects," said Elena Iorga of the Institute for Public Policy.